 DT Dontari Poe (2012)

-Here’s where I need people to understand something.
-Running a sub-five-second 40-yard dash at nearly 350 pounds is unreal.
 No human being has any right to do that.
-Dontari Poe not only did it, but he produced one of the best NFL Combine performances ever.
-Guys his size simply don’t move that quick.
+Dontari Poe not only did it but also produced one of the best NFL Combine performances ever.
+Guys of his size simply don’t move that quickly.
 So, while it’s not one of the fastest times ever, what he did is more impressive than anyone else on this list.

 DT Quinnen Williams (2019)